aerogear/aerogear-ios-http/README.md

 ### Authentication

 The library also leverages the build-in foundation support for http/digest authentication and exposes a convenient interface by allowing the credential object to be passed on the request.
-Here is an example
+Here is an example:

+> **NOTE:**  It is advised that HTTPS should be used when performing authentication of this type

 ```swift
 let credential = NSURLCredential(user: "john", password: "pass", persistence: .None)